 Home to port wine, the city of Porto offers plenty to do in a picturesque setting by the Douro river.
-Take a walk along the historic riverfront, while admiring views of Vila Nova de Gaia, Porto's neighbor across the river.
-Dine on some seafood or Porto's gluttonous sandwich, the Francesinha.
-See Portugal's tiles, Azulejos, while admiring all the churches throughout the city.
+Take a walk along the historic riverfront, while admiring views of Vila Nova de Gaia, Porto's neighbor across the river, dine on some seafood or Porto's gluttonous sandwich, the Francesinha, and see Portugal's famous tiles, azulejos, while admiring all the churches throughout the city.

 Most of the city's best port producers have a building in Vila Nova de Gaia, just across the river from Porto itself, and many are open for tours or tastings.
-Each tour typically includes a tasting of a white, ruby and tawny port with the price of admission (which can be free at some cellars).
+Each tour typically includes a tasting of a white, ruby, and tawny port with the price of admission (which can be free at some cellars).
 The more you taste, the more you will recognize your favorite style.
 Caves Ferreira remains one of the most popular among visitors, as it's the only house that has continued under Portuguese ownership since its founding in 1751.

-Then visit Vinologia, a bar that specializes in learning to appreciate port and is not attached to any particular port producer.
+After touring, visit Vinologia, an independent bar that specializes in learning to appreciate port.
 Now you hopefully know the style of Port that you like, you can compare that type across different producers.
 This is where you can really zero in on finding your favorite port.
-They have 'vertical' tastings if you still don't know the style you like and 'horizontal'... tastings to help you explore the different producers of a single port style.
+Vinologia offers vertical tastings to try different vintages and styles, and also horizontal tastings to help you explore the different producers of a single port style.

 Take a Guided Tour

-Probably one of the most iconic structures in Porto, not only does Ponte Luis lend to the landscape, it also allows for amazing views of both Porto and Vila Nova de Gaia.
+Probably one of the most iconic structures in Porto, not only does the Ponte Luis I bridge lend itself to the landscape, but it also allows for incredible views of both Porto and Vila Nova de Gaia.
 You will want to go across the river to Vila Nova de Gaia, whether to visit the Port cellars or just take in stunning views of Porto itself.

 Try a Francesinha

-Braga has plenty of churches and a 12th-century cathedral.
+Or head to Braga, which has plenty of churches and a 12th-century cathedral.
 It is a pleasant and walkable city, where you can fill your day with sites in town.
-But one of the biggest attractions is the Bom Jesus do Monte, a sanctuary, which is just outside of the city but is easily reachable by a local bus in Braga.
-Honestly, one of my favorite attractions in Portugal.
-But don't be deceived by Braga's place as the third-largest city in Portugal - Braga is small and a day trip here will suffice for most people.
+One of the area's biggest attractions is the Bom Jesus do Monte, a sanctuary, which is just outside of the city but is easily reachable by a local bus in Braga.